 Last week, we heard Jesus speak about fraternal correction.
+This is especially relevant for those of us impacted by a loved one's addiction.
 Remember, we are directed to speak to the person who has offended us, including a few others if he does not respond one-on-one.
 If a small group does not change his behavior, tell the Church and invite community prayer.
 If that is ineffective, set up healthy boundaries, but continue to treat the person with dignity and mercy.
 Doing nothing other than building a resentment is far from the Christian way.